-As a CFO of a large listed company, this person would be much more competent than me but the biggest shift which this CFO would need is agility.
+As a CFO of a large listed company, this person would be much more competent than me but the biggest shift that this CFO would need is agility.

 In a tech company like ours, we think about a project today, start executing it in a month, deliver that project in six months and then start looking at whether we have achieved the objectives or not.

-As a CA who is a CFO of a Tech company, do you have a role to play in technology decision-making?
+As a CA who is a CFO of a Tech company, do you have a role to play in technology-related decision-making?

 Absolutely yes, not only as a CFO but also as a business leader!

 In our organization, there are two pockets – One is the entire core product building of our platforms like Housing.com, Makan.com, and Proptiger.com, and then the IT infrastructure namely the networks, our internal servers, the machines, and systems.